JoshDumadapat/BrightEnroll_DES/BrightEnroll_DES/Database_Scripts/README.md

 2. **`Backup_Database_Data.sql`** - For backing up existing data
    - Use when you want to transfer data from one device to another

+3. **`sp_CreateStudent_Improved.sql`** - Upgrade script for existing databases
+   - Use this if you have an existing database and want to upgrade to the improved stored procedure
+   - The improved version includes automatic sequence synchronization to prevent ID conflicts
+   - Run this to replace the basic sp_CreateStudent procedure

 ---